dazamg/weather-App/README.md

 ### `npm test`

-Run npm i to install all dependencies
+Run npm i to install all dependenc